 To do this, you can isolate your dog in the bathroom, or any room for that matter, so he can be by himself without getting into trouble.
 This should not take more than five minutes, or he won’t understand what he did to deserve such isolation.

-Avoid putting him to his “safe” places like crate, playpen or sleeping area, since this will give him an undesirable memory.
+Avoid putting him to his “safe” places like crate, his fluffy dog bed, playpen or sleeping area, since this will give him an undesirable memory.
 Therefore, he might not go in easily the next time he goes into these areas.

 Make use of leash corrections